Are you or a friend concerned about Disordered Eating? Speak with your health care provider, registered dietitian or health educator.

 Look at how you answered - if you think your eating habits are making you sick or just keeping you from enjoying life, it may be time to make some changes.
 Keep in mind, however, that the way we use food comes from cultural heritage, psychological makeup, and years of habits.
 Take it easy and get support.
 Changing habits is always difficult.

 Counselors, health practitioners, dietitians, nutritionists, and other professionals can give you the emotional strength you need to change.
-Contact Student Health Services 858-534-8089 to make an appointment with a physician or dietitian, or call Counseling and Psychological Services 858-534-3755 to speak with a counselor.
+Contact Student Health Services 858-534-8089 to make an appointment with a physician or dietitian from Health Promotion Services, or call Counseling and Psychological Services 858-534-3755 to speak with a counselor.

 Helping a Friend